MeowcaTheoRange/Psych-TCV/README.md

 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
 * You can listen to a song on Freeplay by pressing Space once.
+* On successful note presses, notes now make a sound.